It took us six long days on our small sailboat, but finally I could set foot on land in Antarctica.

 The Drake Passage

 So I can tell that our complete team was pretty happy, after 6 days at sea, to get off at Hannah Point.
 Gentoo penguins, elephant seals, giant petrels, and nobody around but us.
 An amazing experience.
 Took some great pictures.
-Keep an eye out here for them, when technology will allow to get them updated here.
+Keep an eye out here for them, when technology will allow getting them updated here.

 Or better, the lack thereof.
-As I imagined, there is only limited connection with the internet.
+As I imagined, there is only a limited connection with the internet.
 It being slow (extremely) and expensive (even extremer), I’ll have to keep the pictures out of the articles for now.
 And seen it’s unreliable character, it’s impossible to predict when I can update the blog.
 But the stories are great, and I’ll tell them here, after my return, WITH images.